Date

 Price: Starting from $8,999 per person double occupancy, $10,999 single occupancy

-Co-sponsored with: The alumni associations of Colombia, Georgetown, Cornell, Dartmouth, Yale, University of Chicago, University of North Carolina, and National Trust for Historic Preservation
+Co-sponsored with: The alumni associations of Colombia, Georgetown, Cornell, Dartmouth, University of Chicago, University of North Carolina, and National Trust for Historic Preservation

 Activity Level